radacovsky/ngrx-store-idb/README.md

 * `debugInfo: boolean`: Set to true to see debug messages in console.
 It can help you to understand when and how is state synced.
 Default is `true`.

+* `concurrency.allowed: boolean`: If false then library won't sync state to IndexedDB if it detects that another instance of Window/Tab is already syncing.
+Default is false.

+* `concurrency.refreshRate: number`: Time in ms how often library updates timestamp.
+This shouldn't be less than 1000ms.
+Default is 5000ms.

+* `concurrency.trackKey: string`: Name of IndexedDB key that holds the timestamp data.
+Default is 'ConcurrencyTimestamp'.

+* `concurrency.failInitialisationIfNoLock: boolean`: If the library detects that another instance of application already exists (e.g. running in different tab/window) and this is set to true then application won't start up.
+Default is false.

 * `idb.dbName`: IndexedDB database name.
 Use it if your application already uses IndexedDB and you want to keep everything together.
 Default value is `NgrxStoreIdb`.

 * `idb.storeName`: IndexedDb store name.
 Use it if your application already uses IndexedDB and you want to keep everything together.
 Default value is `Store`.